Parrots really enjoy the taste of seeds. Given the opportunity, many parrots will avoid eating all other foods in favor

-Seeds, such as chia seeds, sesame seeds, and watermelon seeds, are a good source of healthy fats and protein for parrots.
+Chia seeds, sesame seeds, and watermelon seeds are good sources of healthy fats and protein for parrots.
 However, consuming too many seeds can lead to obesity, fatty liver disease, and vitamin deficiencies.

-Avoid only giving your parrot seeds, even if it loves eating them.
-Feeding parrots an unsuitable diet can lead to a range of health issues, where they’ll lack the essential nutrients needed to keep them healthy and strong.
+Avoid only giving your parrot seeds, even if it loves eating them, as feeding parrots an unsuitable diet can lead to a range of health issues.

 Why Do Parrots Like Seeds?

 However, the problem with parrots liking seeds so much is that they can become addicted, refusing to eat all other foods.
 Seed addiction is a genuine problem in pet parrots.
 Also, parrots will cherry-pick the seeds that they like the most, abandoning all others.

 Are Seeds Healthy for Parrots?

 Sprouted seeds are better for parrots than dry seeds because they’re captured during the germination process.
 As a result, they contain more nutrients and are easier to digest than dried seeds.

 In the wild, parrots forage for sprouted seeds growing in the ground, using their long, sharp beaks to pluck them out.